-Preference shares that carry a mandatory coupon that represents a market rate of interest at the issue date, or which are redeemable on a specific date or at the option of the shareholder are classified as financial liabilities and are presented under current liabilities.
-The dividends on these preference shares are recognised in the income statement as interest expense on an amortised cost basis using the effective interest method.
+Preference shares carry discretionary dividends and are redeemable on a specific date or at the option of the shareholder and are classified as financial liabilities.
+The dividends on these preference shares are recognised in the the statement of changes in equity.